 When choosing a fabric chair for painting, there’s a couple of things you need to look for.

 - Do the smell test.
-I know, that sounds weird but remember the chairs have open bottoms the smoke will permeate the whole chair.
+Remember, the chairs have open bottoms, the smoke will permeate the whole chair.
 Underneath the chair is not paintable.

 - Spray Mister bottle

 - 220 grit sandpaper

 Before I began painting the fabric, I lightly misted the fabric with water.
 Not saturated, but enough that you can visibly see that it is damp.
 This allows the fibers to swell and will allow the paint to absorb into the fabric.
 I continued to mist as I painted the fabric.